 8. Application Process

-- All students must apply to be admitted to an exchange program by completing the School of Law's application, which is attached to this document.
+- All students must apply to be admitted to an exchange program by completing the School of Law's application.
 Some of the foreign schools may also require you to fill out their own applications, which can be obtained from the Student Services Center.
 In general, applications to participate in a fall term exchange program must be received by February 1st of the preceding semester and applications to participate in a spring term exchange must be received by October 1st of the preceding term.
 Late applications will not be accepted.
 All applications should be submitted to the Student Services Center, McCormick 166.

 - Minimum GPA of 3.5 is required of all applicants.